 To assist in combatting fraud, we share information with credit reference agencies so far as it relates to clients or customers who instruct their credit card issuer to cancel payment to us without having first provided an acceptable reason to us and given us the opportunity to refund their money.

-Our companies within the Church Robinson Group share your data with some or all of the following third parties when marketing a property.
+Our companies within the Jones Robinson Group share your data with some or all of the following third parties when marketing a property.
 The companies listed are only allowed to use the information as authorised and have confirmed to us that they are all compliant with the general data protection regulations.

 We will advise you in advance of the details of any occasional or one-off contractors we may have to use who are outside this list.